NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Negotiation with Federal Prosecutor

-Probably one of the first things you want to try to figure out is, it is the type of case where you're going to be negotiating with the government and trying to resolve things in a light most favorable to you or is it a case that you're trying to fight, file all of the motions you can, go to trial and show that you're innocent of whatever those charges may be.
+Probably one of the first things you want to try to figure out is whether it is the type of case where you're going to be negotiating with the government and trying to resolve things in a light most favorable to you or is a case that you're trying to fight, file all of the motions you can go to trial and show that you're innocent of whatever those charges may be.

 Is there other information that you need to do?
 Is there more information that you need to look at?
 Perhaps there was a Miranda rights violation.
 Or are you going to enter into what's called pre-negotiations with the prosecutors?
 This is where the prosecutors will send over a plea agreement.
 Suppose they request a proffer agreement.

-Sometimes it's kind of a case in the middle.
-You're going to do the best damage that you can to the government's case, and then once you're done with doing that damage, the next thing you're going to do is trying to negotiate with the government once you've weakened their case.
+Sometimes, it's kind of a case in the middle.
+You're going to do the best damage that you can to the government's case, and then once you're done with doing that damage, the next thing you're going to do is try to negotiate with the government once you've weakened their case.

-So, this is obviously something your going to want to sit down and talk to your attorney about and make the decision that makes the most sense for you and your circumstances.
+So, you will obviously want to talk to your attorney about this and make the decision that makes the most sense for you and your circumstances.

-Once you've made that decision, once you've decided exactly how you're going to handle your federal criminal case, then obviously, you and your attorney are going to move forward and you're going to do everything possible to get the best possible result.
+Once you've made that decision, once you've decided exactly how you're going to handle your federal criminal case, then obviously, you and your attorney are going to move forward.
+You're going to do everything possible to get the best possible result.
 In federal criminal cases, “discovery” is the process by which the prosecutor and defense lawyer obtain information from each other.

-The client and the attorney will sit down, talk about it, decide if it makes sense under the circumstances of your case, and if you sign the plea agreement you'll ultimately be in court, you'll enter your plea in front of the judge.
+The client and the attorney will sit down, discuss it, and decide if it makes sense under the circumstances of your case.
+If you sign the plea agreement, you'll ultimately be in court.
+You'll enter your plea in front of the judge.
 The judge will go over all of your constitutional rights and then set a sentencing date.

-It's usually three or four months ahead depending on the court's schedule and then after the sentencing date is set, then the government will prepare their sentencing position papers.
-The defense will prepare their sentencing position papers.
+It's usually three or four months ahead, depending on the court's schedule.
+After the sentencing date is set, the government will prepare its sentencing position papers, and the defense will prepare its sentencing position papers.

 The government will argue.
-The probation department will have their report and they may be asked questions by the judge.
-Then ultimately, the judge will hand down the sentence that he or she deems appropriate under the facts and circumstances of your case.
+The probation department will have its report, and the judge may ask questions.
+Ultimately, the judge will hand down the sentence that he or she deems appropriate under the facts and circumstances of your case.

 Give us a call.
 I can do the meeting or the interview over the phone.
-We can obviously have you come in face-to-face to sit down and talk about it, and a lot of these things I will do free of charge — give you what's called a free consultation where we talk about your case and see if I'm a right fit for you and if I can really actually help you with your federal criminal case.
+We can obviously have you come in face-to-face to sit down and talk about it.
+A lot of these things I will do free of charge—give you what's called a free consultation where we talk about your case and see if I'm a right fit for you and if I can really help you with your federal criminal case.

-Once you make the decision to hire myself, the Hedding Law Firm, I think you're going to feel a lot more comfortable about your situation, your circumstances, because now you're going to have somebody on your side who knows the federal criminal system.
+Once you decide to hire me, the Hedding Law Firm, I think you'll feel a lot more comfortable about your situation and circumstances because now you'll have somebody on your side who knows the federal criminal system.

-Knows what it takes to be successful and is obviously going to have an eye towards helping you — protecting your record, your rights, your freedom — all of the things that you hold dear, and really trying to get you a result that makes sense under your case and puts you in the best position to get out of the federal criminal system as soon as possible.
+He knows what it takes to be successful.
+He is obviously going to have an eye towards helping you — protecting your record, your rights, your freedom — all of the things that you hold dear, and really trying to get you a result that makes sense under your case and puts you in the best position to get out of the federal criminal system as soon as possible.

 Federal Sentencing Guidelines